salekinsirajus/SocialStalk/README.md

 * Bootstrap CSS

 ## Getting Started
 Please have ruby, ruby on rails and postgresql installed before continuing with setting up this project.
 Depending on which OS you are using there may be different issues in setting up this project.
-However, the project should run successfully on c9.io.
+However, the project should run successfully on [c9.io](https://c9.io).

 To setup this project, please follow the instructions below:
 * Restart the psql server: `sudo service postgresql restart`
-* Setup the database by running:
+* Setup the database by running `rake db:create` and `rake db:schema:dump`.
-⋅⋅* `rake db:create`
-⋅⋅* `rake db:schema:dump`
 * Follow [this guide](https://gist.github.com/amolkhanorkar/8706915) to fix the problem below:
 > `PG::Error: ERROR: new encoding (UTF8) is incompatible`
 * Run `rake db:migrate`.